sampsyo/cs6120/content/syllabus.md

 ### Paper Reading & Discussion

 Another part of 6120 is reading and discussing research papers.
-Every time we read a paper (see the [schedule][]), you need to participate in [Zulip][] and Zoom discussion.
+Every time we read a paper (see the [schedule][]), everybody participates in the discussion in two ways: through [GitHub Discussions][gh-disc] threads before class, and then synchronously in class.
-For every paper, there will be a Zulip topic; post at least one message there with your thoughts on the paper before the class period with the discussion.
+For every paper, there will be a Discussions topic; post at least one message there with your thoughts on the paper before the class period with the discussion.

 For some subset of the papers, you will be the discussion leader!
-For those, here is what you need to do—all due one week before the designated day:
+Leaders have three extra responsibilities: monitoring and replying to the asynchronous discussion, moderating and guiding the in-class discussion, and synthesizing some ideas into a blog post after the fact.

+*Before* the discussion day:

+* Watch the GitHub Discussions thread for your topic.
+  Answer any questions you can, offer extra insight when you have it, and so on.
+* Collect a list questions for the in-class discussion.
+  You can write your own or steal the best from the online discussion.

+*On* the discussion day:

+* Moderate a short discussion.
+  There is no presentation component to the discussion—just set up enough background to get to the discussion questions and help move the conversation along.

+Due *one week after* the discussion day:

 * Write a post about the paper for our [course blog][blog].
   The post should contain: